 Bonnie L. Vorenberg, President PO Box 19955 Portland OR 97280 503-246-3000 or 800-858-4998 bonniev@seniortheatre.com www.seniortheatre.com

 NOTICE

-Copyright: This play is fully protected under the Copyright Laws of the United States of America, Canada, and all other countries of the Universal Copyright Convention.
+Copyright: This play is fully protected under the Copyright Laws of the United States of America, the British Commonwealth of Nations, including Canada, and all countries of the Berne and Universal Copyright Convention.